syncfusion-content/winui-docs/winui/RangeSlider/basic-features.md

 N> Slider having auto-interval support.
 So, the auto-interval is calculated by default.

 N>
-* Refer the [`ShowDivisors`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_ShowDivisors), to know more about the rendering of divisors at given interval.
+* Refer the [`ShowDividers`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_ShowDividers), to know more about the rendering of dividers at given interval.
 * Refer the [`ShowTicks`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_ShowTicks), to know more about the rendering of major ticks at given interval.
 * Refer the [`ShowLabels`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_ShowLabels), to know more about the rendering of labels at given interval.